 State of the Shopping Season

-Just as 2020 changed so much about how we live, it altered consumers’ shopping behaviors – probably forever.
+How we live has changed and it has altered consumers’ shopping behaviors – probably forever.
 For starters, holiday shoppers are starting earlier than ever.

 You know that super-organized friend you hate who is Christmas shopping when you are still looking for a fall wreath?
 She’s back, and she started shopping in August.
 The rest of us mere mortals started shopping in October this year, and most U.S. consumers said they would be checking off gifts on their lists before Thanksgiving.